citiususc/jflap-lib/README.md

 ## What is jflap-lib?

-This project is minor modification of the original JFLAP 7.0 plus some code to enhance the current API and to provide command line tools.
+This project is a minor modification of the original JFLAP 7.0 to replace the usage of System.out and System.err by a logger facade (slf4j) plus some code to enhance the current API and to provide command line tools.

 ## Installation